 - 23. Rossie Farm was a working farm.
 The main building was massive, white art deco and it was the training school.
 There was also a closed block.
-The closed block was a secure unit for 25 people and Mr was in charge of it.
+The closed block was a secure unit for 25 people and Mr COH was in charge of it.
 Pupils had been sent to the closed block from other schools.
 There was one member of staff for every two pupils.
 It was all single cells except for two dormitories with about five in each dorm.
 The cells had a big observation window. - 24.
-I refer to want to give him the respect of calling him Mister and so that I have a small bit of power over him after what he did to me.
+I refer to LLY because I don't want to give him the respect of calling him Mister and so that I have a small bit of power over him after what he did to me.

-- 25. In the training school there was a swimming pool, a big dining hall, a welfare office, reception, was office and a recreation area. was was but I didn't speak to him for a couple of days.
-My communication was through Mr who was a welfare officer.
-I don't think there was anybody younger than fourteen in Rossie Farm. - 26.
-Rossie Farm was all boys except for one girl called a set of who was in the closed block.
-There was a big write up at the time about being being kept there because she was only about thirteen or fourteen.
+- 25. In the training school there was a swimming pool, a big dining hall, a welfare office, reception, LY was solve of the solution of the solu - 26.
+Rossie Farm was all boys except for one girl called second who was in the closed block.
+There was a big write up at the time about second being kept there because she was only about thirteen or fourteen.
 Now and again she would come into the training school.
-We set to bring her into the recreation area.
+LY used to bring her into the recreation area.
 She was always accompanied by a matron.
-If you talked to her, We set to would go crazy. - 27.
+If you talked to her, LY would go crazy. - 27.
 There were two cells in the training school.
 If you were put into these you could speak to the person in the cell next to you.
 You could actually slip the lock and open the door.
 The staff would only come along to feed you, not to check on you.
 If you wanted a drink of water you had to take it out of the toilet cistern. - 28.
 There were also cells in the closed block.
 If you were in the closed block cells you were checked quite a lot.
 There were windows in the closed block cells but you couldn't see out of them because they were so heavily reinforced.
-Mr to because a decent guy.
-He took me out of the cells a couple of times when he wasn't supposed to because I was under - 29.
+Mr LOH was a decent guy.
+He took me out of the cells a couple of times when he wasn't supposed to because I was under LY Total T's jurisdiction. - 29.
 There were cliques in Rossie Farm.
 The boys from Glasgow were the biggest group and the next was Aberdeen.
 There were about ten Aberdonians, ten from Dundee and three from Perth.
 Some of the Glaswegians sharpened up a hacksaw but it was never used for violence.
-A boy called bullied me and my friend and we had a fight in the toilet.
+A boy called set bullied me and my friend and we had a fight in the toilet.
 Before I went to Rossie Farm I almost signed as an amateur boxer so I had a good punch.